Data Science Project: BIOSCAN-5M

 2- Area Fraction

-The fraction of the original image, the cropped image comprises based on bounding box information of the cropping tool.
+The fraction of the original image that the cropped image comprises based on bounding box information.

 3- Scale Factor

-The ratio of the cropped image to the cropped and resized image based on bounding box information of the cropping tool.
+The ratio of the cropped image to the cropped and resized image based on bounding box information.

 BS-5M-bbx